What Are the Effects of Toxic Mold Exposure?

 Toxic Mold Exposure Is Worse for Infants

 Because of their not-yet-developed immune systems, infants and young children are of special concern when it comes to mold spore inhalation.
 Infants are more vulnerable to toxic exposures and ingest more dust than adults since they (and their toys) spend a lot of time on or near the floor.
-(Scientists once thought children were getting lead poisoning by chewing on windowsills but we've since learned that it's actually caused by lead being a component of toxic dust and mold.)
+(Scientists once thought children were getting lead poisoning by chewing on windowsills but we've since learned that it's actually caused by lead is a component of toxic dust and mold.)
 Environmental Working Group found that ingestion of these spores can cause deficits in learning as well as motor skill and memory development.

 If toxic mold exposure has been causing you or your loved ones to experience rashes or other health problems, it's important to remediate the mold from your home as soon as possible.
 Mold remediation professionals have extensive training and know how to do the job safely and thoroughly.
 Most will come to your home at no charge to you, offer you a free consultation, and provide important information that will benefit you even if you end up choosing the handle the mold removal on your own.